Leadership, Art Research and Marketing Team

 A native of Uruguay, she is the Chairperson of the Latino Network, a professional interest committee of the American Alliance of Museums (AAM).

 Artistic producer, enthusiast and social media aficionado, Hogan Fritz lives in New York City where he now works for William Morris Endeavors.
-Hogan recently graduated from Marymount Manhattan College, where he received a Bachelor of Arts in Communication Studies with a minor in Journalism.
+Hogan graduated from Marymount Manhattan College, where he received a Bachelor of Arts in Communication Studies with a minor in Journalism.